There is not always a lot of rain in Woodlands, so you might wonder if rain can damage your HVAC unit that sits outside.

 - Standard Maintenance Increase – More working parts means more chance of increased inspection, repair, and/or replacement of faulty parts.
 Water treatments will also be required.

 - Not as Effective in Humid Environments - Higher levels of humidity raise the wet-bulb temperature, which is an indicator of how efficiently water absorbs heat.
 This equates to higher operating costs.

 Whether you are ready for your first water chilled system or need a repair or replacement to your already installed unit, the HVAC technicians at Expert Air are certified, knowledgeable, and professional.
-For all your commercial needs, you can rely on Expert Air. today for more information or to schedule your appointment.
+For all your commercial needs, you can rely on Expert Air.
+Contact us today for more information or to schedule your appointment.